A father's anguish after 5-year-old Georgia boy dies from COVID-19: "I have lost my best friend"

 Portions of Florida, Georgia, Alabama, Mississippi, Louisiana, Arkansas, Missouri, Oklahoma, Tennessee, Texas and New Mexico are part of these clusters.

-Georgia has reported 18,632 COVID-19 deaths – 11 of those deaths have been children, according to data from the Georgia Department of Public Health.
+Georgia has reported 18,632 COVID-19 deaths, and 11 of those deaths have been children, according to data from the Georgia Department of Public Health.